espocrm/documentation/docs/extensions/google-integration/gmail.md

 Assuming, that the administrator has already set up the integration.

 Create a personal or group email account.
 Specify IMAP and SMTP parameters for Gmail (hosts: `imap.gmail.com` & `smtp.gmail.com`).
 Leave *Password* fields empty.
-Then save the record.
+Then, save the record.

 After that, *Gmail* panel should appear on the right.
 You need to click *Connect* button.
 A popup will show up asking for a user consent.